linroger/FinanceCompendium/X. Quantitative Trading/Financial Trading and Investing/Chapter-9---Arbitrage-and-Hedging-With-Opt 2023 Financial-Trading-and-Invest.md

 Term to options expiration: 3 months

-Exercise price: $1.75/£
+Exercise price: \$1.75/£

-Put premium: $0.025/£
+Put premium: \$0.025/£

-Call premium: $0.065/£
+Call premium: \$0.065/£

-Brokerage cost per options contract on £31,250: $50
+Brokerage cost per options contract on £31,250: \$50

 Our problem is to evaluate methods of managing the transaction risk associated with this extension of credit and the implications of each.

 We will consider two options-based hedging strategies here.
 The first is the put hedge (partial hedge) strategy which involves the purchase of a put on pounds, enabling the firm to protect itself against devaluation of pounds.
 If the value of pounds increases, the firm realizes a greater profit.
 However, the firm must pay the full cost of the put.
 With the conversion or call and put hedge strategy, the proceeds from the sale of a call are used to offset the purchase price of the put.
 This strategy acts as a collar, locking in the value of pounds at the originations of the options contracts.
 Hence, the firm would not benefit from any appreciation in the value of the pound.

 First, we consider the put hedge strategy.
-We will purchase three month put options on £1,000,000 with an exercise price of $1.75/£ with a total premium of $25,000.
-Time-zero brokerage costs total $1600 (32 contracts at $50 per contract).
-Thus the total time-zero cash outlay is $26,600.
-Forgone interest on the sum of the premium and brokerage costs totals $399.
-Expressed in terms of future value, the total cash outlay is $26,999.
+We will purchase three month put options on £1,000,000 with an exercise price of \$1.75/£ with a total premium of \$25,000.
+Time-zero brokerage costs total \$1600 (32 contracts at \$50 per contract).
+Thus the total time-zero cash outlay is \$26,600.
+Forgone interest on the sum of the premium and brokerage costs totals \$399.
+Expressed in terms of future value, the total cash outlay is \$26,999.
 The result of this strategy is that the firm receives one of the following in three months:

-1. An unlimited maximum less the $26,999 premium, forgone interest and brokerage fees.
+1. An unlimited maximum less the \$26,999 premium, forgone interest and brokerage fees.
 The dollar value of this strategy increases as the value of the dollar drops against the pound.
 Since cash flows are not certain, this hedge is considered partial.
- 2. A minimum of $1,750,000 less $26,999 for a net of $1,723,001.
+ 2. A minimum of \$1,750,000 less \$26,999 for a net of \$1,723,001.
 This minimum value to be received might be unacceptably low; however, there is upside cash flow potential.

 Alternatively, the firm can employ the conversion or the call and put hedge.
 This strategy involves the combination of calls and puts, such that total risk can be eliminated.
-Consider the writing of a call with an exercise price of $1.75 expiring in three months along with the purchase of a put with the same terms.
+Consider the writing of a call with an exercise price of \$1.75 expiring in three months along with the purchase of a put with the same terms.
 The time-zero net cash flows are summarized as follows:

-<table><tr><td>Put premium - $25,000</td><td>Call premium + $65,000</td></tr><tr><td>Put brokerage fee - $1600</td><td>Call brokerage fee - $1600</td></tr><tr><td colspan="2">Net time-zero cash flows + $36,800</td></tr></table>
+<table><tr><td>Put premium - \$25,000</td><td>Call premium + \$65,000</td></tr><tr><td>Put brokerage fee - \$1600</td><td>Call brokerage fee - \$1600</td></tr><tr><td colspan="2">Net time-zero cash flows + \$36,800</td></tr></table>

-The result of this conversion is that the interest earned on the net time-zero outlay is  $552.
-If the three-month exchange rate is less than$ 1.75/£, the exchange rate of $1.75/£ is locked in by the put.
-If the exchange rate exceeds $1.75/£, the obligation incurred by the short position in the call is activated.
-Thus, the firm's exchange rate of $1.75/£ is locked in no matter what the market exchange rate is.
+The result of this conversion is that the interest earned on the net time-zero outlay is  \$552.
+If the three-month exchange rate is less than\$ 1.75/£, the exchange rate of \$1.75/£ is locked in by the put.
+If the exchange rate exceeds \$1.75/£, the obligation incurred by the short position in the call is activated.
+Thus, the firm's exchange rate of \$1.75/£ is locked in no matter what the market exchange rate is.
 The cash flows in three months are summarized as follows:

 Put cash flows (£1,000,000 × MAX[1.75 - S1,0])